tableau/connector-plugin-sdk/docs/share.md

 ---
-title: How to Run Your "Under Development" Connector
+title: Run Your "Under Development" Connector
 ---

 **IMPORTANT:** This is beta software and should be used in a test environment.